HackYourFuture/debugging/Debugging1/README.md

 ## Inspecting state

-A bug will always result in unexpected program state.Remember that the program state (or state) consists of all the variables and their contents.
+A bug will always result in unexpected program state.
+Remember that the program state (or state) consists of all the variables and their contents.

 **Question:** What state should we log and where do we put the `console.log` lines?